billYanze/Django-contactlist/README.md

-cmpt470-exercise8
+## Purpose:
+learn how to use Django and cooperate with Python to build background management.

+### Task:
 Using django to implement the contact manager

+### URL:
-URL: Ater docker-compose up, this app can only run on http://localhost:8000/ now

-I will change to http://localhost:8080/ for next exercise.
+Ater docker-compose up, this app can only run on http://localhost:8000/ now I will change to http://localhost:8080/ for next exercise.

-In addition:
+### In addition:

 I think I clear the database, there will be no contact list on the homepage and need to create the new person to test by clicking add a new contact.